Blog

 view more

-What Makes English Slogans So Popular in German Advertising? (feat. examples)
+What Makes English Slogans so Popular in German Advertising? (feat. examples)

 Youtube video